The Secret Garden: Plot summary

-At first, Mary is as sour and rude as ever.
+At first, Mary remains angry and defiant.
 She dislikes her new home, the people living in it and, most of all, the bleak moor on which it sits.
-Over time, she becomes less temperamental and befriends her maid, Martha Sowerby, who tells Mary about Lilias, who would spend hours in a private walled garden growing roses.
-Lilias Craven died after an accident in the garden ten years prior, and the devastated Archibald locked the garden and buried the key.
+Over time, she becomes less cantankerous.
+She befriends her maid, Martha Sowerby, who tells Mary about Lilias, who would spend hours in a private walled garden growing roses.
+Lilias died after an accident in the garden ten years previously, and the devastated Archibald locked the garden and buried the key.

-Mary becomes interested in finding the secret garden herself, and her ill manners begin to soften as a result.
-Soon, she comes to enjoy the company of Martha, the gardener Ben Weatherstaff and a friendly robin redbreast.
-Her health and attitude improve with the bracing Yorkshire air, and she grows stronger as she explores the estate gardens.
-Mary wonders about the secret garden and about mysterious cries that echo through the house at night.
+Mary becomes interested in finding the secret garden herself, and her manners begin to soften as a result.
+Soon, she comes to enjoy the company of Martha, the gardener Ben Weatherstaff, and a friendly robin redbreast.
+Her health and attitude improve.

-As Mary explores the gardens, the robin draws her attention to an area of disturbed soil.
-Here, Mary finds the key to the locked garden, and eventually she discovers the door to the garden.
-She asks Martha for garden tools, which Martha sends with Dickon, her 12-year-old brother, who spends most of his time out on the moors.
-Mary and Dickon take a liking to each other, as Dickon has a kind way with animals and a good nature.
+The robin draws Mary's attention to an area of disturbed soil.
+Here she finds the key to the locked garden.
+After her first day exploring, she asks Martha for garden tools, which Martha sends with Dickon, her 12-year-old brother, who spends most of his time out on the moors.
+Mary and Dickon take a liking to each other.
 Eager to absorb his gardening knowledge, Mary tells him about the secret garden.